Updated: May 31

-If we’ve arrived on our web page and you’re not looking around in bewilderment and wondering why you’re here then you’re probably like me.
+If you’ve arrived on our web page and you’re not looking around in bewilderment and wondering why you’re here than you’re probably like me.
 You’ve got young kids, which means you’ve got birthday parties to plan for and you’re looking at ways to be sustainable and host a low waste party.

 But where do you start?
 It seems everything marketed towards kid’s parties is made from single use plastics.
 From the decorations and disposable dinner plates down to the bags and the party bag fillers!

-Children’s parties too often come along with unnecessary waste as it’s often perceived that it is cheaper and easier to use disposable everything, however with minimal pre-planning this doesn’t need to be true.
+Children’s parties too often come along with unnecessary waste as it’s often perceived that it is cheaper and easier to use and then dispose of everything.
+However, with minimal pre-planning this doesn’t need to be true.

 When you stop to consider the long term impact of your party waste you quickly realise it does not outweigh the time, effort, and cost of going low waste at your next birthday event.

 Here are my top 5 low waste alternatives to start you on your way to hosting a great low waste party.

 In today’s digital age its super simple to create your own invites online and text or email them to your guests.
 No paper waste as there is no need to print them, we all have calendars on our smart phones.